crawl/crawl/crawl-ref/docs/crawl_manual.rst

 additional melee attack.
 The Unarmed Combat skill continues to increase your attack speed while unarmed until it can be raised no more.

-Note that auxiliary attacks (such as a Palentonga's tail-slap or a Minotaur's headbutt) are not affected by the Unarmed Combat skill.
+Note that auxiliary attacks (such as a Centaur's kick or a Minotaur's headbutt) are not affected by the Unarmed Combat skill.

 Ranged combat skills
 ========================================

 There are a number of individual weapon skills for missile weapons:

-  * Throwing
+  * Throwing (includes blowguns)
   * Bows
   * Crossbows
   * Slings

-Throwing is the skill for all things hurled without a launcher: boomerangs, javelins, nets, darts, etc. The other skills refer to various types of ranged weapons.
+Throwing is the skill for all things hurled without a launcher: tomahawks, javelins, nets, etc. The other skills refer to various types of missiles shot with a launcher.
+An exception to this are needles: these are launched using blowguns, an action which uses the Throwing skill.
+Since stones can be thrown without launchers to some effect, these skills crosstrain:

-Just as with melee weapons, ranged weapon skills and throwing skills increase the speed at which you attack, along with slightly increasing your accuracy and damage.
-Missile weapons, unlike melee or throwing weapons, are slowed by wearing heavy armour.
-Increasing your Strength and Armour skill will partially mitigate this.

-Since the motion of using a sling and throwing a stone are somewhat similar, these skills crosstrain:

   * Throwing and Slings